tensorflow/tflite-micro/docs/python.md

 # Using Bazel

-We use Bazel as our default build system for Python and the continuous integration infrastrucutre only runs the Python unit tests via Bazel.
+We use Bazel as our default build system for Python and the continuous integration infrastructure only runs the Python unit tests via Bazel.

 When using Bazel with Python, all the environment setup is handled as part of the build.